freegeek-pdx/mkuser/README.md

 > Include this option with no parameter to pass the password via "stdin" using a pipe (`|`) or here-string (`<<<`), etc.<br/>
 > Passing the password via "stdin" instead of directly with the `--password` option hides the password from the process list.<br/>
 > The help information for the `--password` option above also applies to passwords passed via "stdin".<br/>
-> **NOTICE:** Specifying `--stdin-password` ALSO enables `--do-not-confirm` since accepting "stdin" disrupts the ability to use other command line inputs.
+> **NOTICE:** Specifying `--stdin-password` also ENABLES `--do-not-confirm` since accepting "stdin" disrupts the ability to use other command line inputs.

 <br/>